oppo-us-research/NeuRBF/readme.md

 ```bash
 python main.py --config configs/sdf.py --path ./data/sdf/armadillo_nrml.obj --alias armadillo
 ```
 The result and tensorboard log will be located in `log/sdf`.
+To adjust model size, you can specify the value of `--log2_hashmap_size_ref` argument.

+NOTE: To reduce GPU memory usage, you can similarly add `--ds_device cpu` to the above command.

 ## NeRF